Brazil All-Time Team

 He was the captain of 1982 and 1986 team.
 One of the best attack midfielders in Brazil's history.
 In 1983, he was named South American Footballer of the Year.
 He spent 7 seasons with Corinthians.
 He went abroad in 1984, playing a season in Serie A with Fiorentina.
 He was also a MD, earning the degree while he was an active player.

-He were on three WC teams: 1974, 1978 and 1982.
-His best tournament was in 1978, where he made the All-tournament team.
-For his club career, he played for various clubs in Brazil before joining Atletico Madrid.
-From 1982 to 1987, he played for 5 Italian clubs.
+Dirceu were on three World Cup teams: 1974, 1978 and 1982.
+His best tournament was in 1978, where he made the All-tournament team and awarded the Bronze Ball.
+For his club career, he played for various clubs in Brazil and Mexico before joining Atletico Madrid in 1979.
+From 1982 to 1987, he played for 5 different Italian clubs.

 AM/AM: Rivaldo (Paulista, Pernambuco)